namanattri/web-dev-zero-to-xp/assignments/day-3/js/01_variables_and_datatypes_assignment.md

 ---

 ## Question 10: Circle Calculations
 Create a variable for the radius of a circle (e.g., 5).
 Calculate and store the circumference and area in separate variables.
-Use π = 3.14159.
+Use Math.PI.

 **Formulas:**
 - Circumference = 2 × π × radius